-- Whether the application states the product/intervention to be used. - Whether the application includes documentation that the study is exempt from FDA or other international agency regulation, or whether plans for IND or IDE application (and/or other international equivalent) to the FDA or other international regulatory agency are reasonable and appropriate. - For investigator-sponsored regulatory exemptions (e.g., IND, IDE, or other international equivalent), whether there is evidence of appropriate institutional support. - o If a drug is to be used, how well the application describes the current status for manufacturing development, non-clinical development, and clinical development. - o If a device is to be used, whether the application indicates who holds the intellectual property rights to the intervention and how the PI has obtained access to those rights for the proposed clinical trial. - To what degree the regulatory strategy and development plan to support the product indication/label are appropriate and well described.
+- Whether the application states the product/intervention to be used. - Whether the application includes documentation that the study is exempt from FDA or other international agency regulation, or whether plans for IND or IDE application (and/or other international equivalent) to the FDA or other international regulatory agency are reasonable and appropriate. - For investigator-sponsored regulatory exemptions (e.g., IND, IDE, or other international equivalent), whether there is evidence of appropriate institutional support. - How well the application describes the current status for manufacturing development, non-clinical development, and clinical development. - To what degree the regulatory strategy and development plan to support the product indication/label are appropriate and well described.

-• Research Strategy (applicable only to applications that include laboratory research studies)
+• Research Strategy and Feasibility (applicable only to applications that include laboratory research studies)

-- o How well the scientific rationale supports the project and its feasibility as demonstrated by a critical review and analysis of published literature, relevant, ongoing or recently completed clinical trials, logical reasoning, and preliminary data. - o How well the hypothesis, objectives, and specific aims are developed. - How well the experimental design, methods, and analyses are developed and support completion of the specific aims.
+- How well the scientific rationale supports the project and its feasibility as demonstrated by a critical review and analysis of published literature, relevant, ongoing or recently completed clinical trials, logical reasoning, and preliminary data. - o How well the hypothesis, objectives, and specific aims are developed.

-- How well the application acknowledges potential pitfalls and addresses alternative approaches. - Whether there is documented availability of, access to, and quality control for all data and/or critical reagents, where relevant. - Whether there are resources available for the development of sufficient quantities of critical reagents under GMP, if applicable. - Whether the proposed laboratory research studies are clearly linked to the proposed clinical trial. - o If applicable, whether data will be appropriately reported and documented to support a regulatory filing with the FDA. - How well the SOW indicates a feasible plan and timeline to conduct the research and provides clearly defined research milestones to be accomplished by the end of each year in the period of performance.
+- How well the experimental design, methods, and analyses are developed and support completion of the specific aims. - How well the application acknowledges potential pitfalls and addresses alternative approaches. - Whether there is documented availability of, access to, and quality control for all data and/or critical reagents, where relevant. - Whether there are resources available for the development of sufficient quantities of critical reagents under GMP, if applicable. - Whether the proposed laboratory research studies are clearly linked to the proposed clinical trial. - o If applicable, whether data will be appropriately reported and documented to support a regulatory filing with the FDA. - How well the SOW indicates a feasible plan and timeline to conduct the research and provides clearly defined research milestones to be accomplished by the end of each year in the period of performance.